Bermuda’s 40 Greatest Outdoor Adventures

 - Natural Wonders

-Bermuda's pink sands, blue waters, craggy rock formations and lush flora create an ideal environment for outdoor adventures.
+Bermuda's pink sand, blue water, lush flora and fascinating rock formations create an alluring environment for outdoor adventures.
 Here are the top 40 ways to get out into nature in Bermuda – find the ones that fit your style.

 1. Set Sail on the Sound

-Whether you're new to the activity or you've been jibing and tacking for decades, you'll want to experience the beauty and thrill of sailing in Bermuda.
+Whether you're new to sailing or you've been jibing and tacking for decades, you'll want to experience the beauty and thrill of sailing in Bermuda.
 Learn about the island’s deep sailing history and see why events like the Bermuda Grand Prix presented by Hamilton Princess and the 35th America's Cup have drawn sailing lovers from around the globe.

 2. Go Stand-Up Paddleboarding

 No matter where you are on the island, you're never far from the water.
-One of the best ways to experience Bermuda's aquatic beauty is on a stand-up paddleboard.
-Make it as strenuous or gentle as you desire, and don't forget to snap some photos along the way.
+One of the best ways to experience Bermuda's serene beauty is on a stand-up paddleboard.
+Make it as strenuous or easy-going as you desire, and don't forget to snap some photos along the way.

 3. See Bermuda By Horseback